3digitdev/k8s-learning/README.md

 ---

-## Goal 3:  Add a "Consumer" of the API in a SEPARATE POD that communicates with the API Pod
+## Goal 3:  Add a "Consumer" of the API in a SEPARATE POD that communicates with the API Pod  :heavy_check_mark:

+- Build a simple single-node cluster
+  - `minikube start`
+- Use minikube Docker env
+  - `eval $(minikube -p minikube docker-env)`
 - Create a Docker image that runs a simple REST API
   - `docker build -t fastapi api/.`
 - Create a Docker image that runs a simple API Consumer
   - `docker build -t fastconsumer consumer/.`
-- Build a simple single-node cluster
-  - `minikube start`
-- Use minikube Docker env
-  - `eval $(minikube -p minikube docker-env)`
 - Create the Deployment for the API, and then expose the Cluster using a Service (via YAML)
   - `kubectl create -f kubernetes/goal3_api.yml`
 - Create the Deployment for the Consumer (via YAML)